lwjohnst86/blog/_posts/2014-12-30-Git-Workflow-Research-Databases.md

     All work and commits will be specific to the goal.

-B. (Simple, though potentially messier) Add and commit to the `dev` branch, making sure that the commits are as clean and focused on the goal as possible.
+2. (Simple, though potentially messier) Add and commit to the `dev` branch, making sure that the commits are as clean and focused on the goal as possible.
 The only commands needed are: